blay/blay.se/edgeryders.markdown

 To get an overview of how edgeryders take part in political processes I have conducted a study of the mission reports and comments to those reports on the Edgeryders platform.
-This has primarily been focused on the campaign ’’We, the People’’ which specifically dealt with political participation.
-However, mission reports from other campaigns are also relevant, such as ’’Caring for Commons’’, ’’Making a Living’’ and ’’Resilience’’.
+This has primarily been focused on the campaign ”We, the People” which specifically dealt with political participation.
+However, mission reports from other campaigns are also relevant, such as ”Caring for Commons”, ”Making a Living” and ”Resilience”.
 This is an important point, because as we shall see, edgeryders do not restrict their political participation to a separate sphere but keep a holistic view on all the whole of their lives.
-In exploring the site I have gone through all the mission reports in ’’We, the People’’ and followed links to other campaigns as well as following the most discussed mission reports.
+In exploring the site I have gone through all the mission reports in ”We, the People” and followed links to other campaigns as well as following the most discussed mission reports.
 From this exploration, topics have emerged that I feel gives an overview of the most crucial aspects of how politics and participation are viewed from the edgeryders.